We will be accepting submissions for the 2019 TIFERET Writing Contest from March 15, 2019 – May 31, 2019.

 - Poetry: You may submit up to six poems.
 (Poems should be submitted in one document with each poem on a separate page and each page/poem titled.)

-- Fiction: You may submit a story up to 20 pages.
+- Fiction: You may submit work up to 3,000 words or 12 double spaced pages.

-- Essay/Interview: You may submit an essay or an interview up to 20 pages.
+- Non-Fiction: You may submit an essay or an interview up to 3,000 words or 12 double spaced pages.

 All submissions must be made electronically.